Preparing to Buy or Sell a Property in Elizabeth Township

 Dropped to the Administrative Assistants in the Municipal Building

 Once both the application and payment are received, someone from the Municipal Building will call the contact person on the application to set up an inspection appointment.
-Scheduling calls are usually done the same day application and payment are received, and inspection appointments are usually able to be made within 1 week of scheduling call.
 The inspection process will take about 30 mins.

 Although it is preferred to have someone available at the house to escort our inspector(s), no one is required to be present at the time of inspection.
 If no one will be present during the inspection, please let the person scheduling know and give them information on how the inspector will be able to get into the home.